rosie068/rosie068.github.io/README.md

-This is my personal academic website.
-Visit it at https://rosie068.github.io
+This is a record of where I have been, am at and will be going.